techqueria/website/content/english/about/_index.md

 Also as of August 2019, we have ~4,000 members in our Slack community and ~5,000 subscribed to our newsletter.

 Across all our different social media platforms, we have ~10,000 member/follower reach.

+## Credits

+Most photos on the site were taken by [Pablo Carbajal](https://www.linkedin.com/in/phcarbajal/).